WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 ## V. Future Issues

-### Explicit Specializations
+### Alternative Specializations

-As suggested above, the `fixed_point` class template might be explicitly specialized to take advantage of language extensions and non-standard built-in types.
-However, it is not clear that this is a wise decision.
-In particular, it leaves the return type of such functions as `fixed_point<>::data()` unclear.
+The `REPR_TYPE` template parameter is not necessarily the type of the member variable used to store the value.
+If there is a more appropriate choice, the option to take it is reserved.

+For example, it is conceivable that explicit template specializations could be defined which exploit the language-level extensions to the C type system outlined in proposal N1169 [\[1\]](http://www.open-std.org/JTC1/SC22/WG14/www/docs/n1169.pdf).
+It defines built-in fixed-point types which might improve performance on target systems with suitably-equipped processors.

+If reasonably possible, the design of the `fixed_point` template should leave open the option to exploit such system-specific features.

-It may be wiser to say that a user may explicitly specify a type other than one which satisfies `is_integral` in order to invoke a custom specialization, e.g.:
+Alternatively, it may be wiser to say that a user may explicitly specify a type other than one which satisfies `is_integral` in order to invoke a custom specialization, e.g.:

     fixed_point<signed short _Fract>